-- 3.1.6 The map also identifies an area of search around the M4 to the south west of Reading, between Pingewood and Burghfield, primarily in West Berkshire.
-No further details are included, but there are substantial constraints around this area, most significantly flood risk, and considerable work will need to be undertaken to demonstrate that any development is appropriate.
-Nevertheless, if a development were to come about in the long term, many of the same comments about infrastructure would apply as in paragraph 3.1.5 above. - 3.1.7 Within the Framework, there is also an identification of the major items of infrastructure needed in the housing market area to support growth.
+3.1.6 The map also identifies an area of search around the M4 to the south west of Reading, between Pingewood and Burghfield, primarily in West Berkshire.
+No further details are included, but there are substantial constraints around this area, most significantly flood risk, and

+- 3.1.7 Within the Framework, there is also an identification of the major items of infrastructure needed in the housing market area to support growth.
 Transport infrastructure features prominently, including a new crossing of the Thames, a new station at Grazeley (or improved links to existing stations), enhanced park and ride provision, mass rapid transit and enhancements to all modes of travel, including walking and cycling.
 A need for new education provision is identified, including one primary school per 1,000 additional dwellings and one secondary school per 6,000 additional dwellings.
 Other infrastructure needs include community and leisure provision, green infrastructure and green spaces, waste, utilities and flood alleviation.
 As proposals are worked up in more detail, more information on infrastructure provision will become available. - 3.1.8 In addition to the HMA, a Functional Economic Market Area (FEMA) has been identified, which covers a slightly different area than the HMA, namely the areas of Reading, Wokingham, Bracknell Forest and Windsor and Maidenhead.
 A FEMA is an area which operates as an economic market in its own right, and such economic markets rarely conform to local authority boundaries.
 In terms of spatial planning, it is the West of Berkshire Spatial Planning Framework which still provides the main context, but there will need to be co-operation with the Royal Borough of Windsor and Maidenhead to ensure that the needs of the FEMA are planned for.

-3.2 Spatial Strategy for Reading
+3.2 Spatial strategy for Reading